-Art, the Sacred, and the Common Good, Scala’s third major conference hosted on the campus of Princeton Theological Seminary, will bring together scholars, culture creators, educators and students to ponder the challenges and opportunities in connecting art, the sacred and our shared lives and stories.
-Each session will be a conversation among thinkers, educators and culture creators that brings new audiences the age-old ideas that coalesced around faith communities and national communities.
-This event will show how those traditions and ways of living, although under threat, are indeed being renewed.
-We will also offer an opportunity to participate in the liturgy of the hours.
-Our audiences for this event include students, teachers, parents, faith leaders, and concerned citizens who believe that education for beauty, wisdom, and worship are crucial to the foundation of a flourishing society.
+Art, the Sacred, and the Common Good, Scala’s third major conference—hosted on the campus of Princeton Theological Seminary on April 30, 2002—brought together scholars, culture creators, educators and students to ponder the challenges and opportunities in connecting art, the sacred and our shared lives and stories.
+Each session featured a conversation among thinkers, educators and culture creators that brought new audiences the age-old ideas that coalesced around faith communities and national communities.
+This event showed how those traditions and ways of living, although under threat, are indeed being renewed.
+We also offered an opportunity to participate in the liturgy of the hours.
+Our audiences for this event included students, teachers, parents, faith leaders, and concerned citizens who believe that education for beauty, wisdom, and worship are crucial to the foundation of a flourishing society.

 SCHEDULE AND SPEAKERS

 * Schedule is tentative.
 All attendees will receive the final schedule at check-in.

 April 30, 2022 | 8:30 AM – 5:30 PM